eric-cato-jr/Firewall-Penetration-Test/README.md

 ![Final Nessus Scan](nessus-final.png)

-The results showed that previously identified vulnerabilities were eliminated or substantially reduced, confirming the effectiveness of firewall hardening.
+The results showed that previously identified vulnerabilities were eliminated or substantially reduced, confirming that firewall hardening was effective.

 ---

 # 🚀 Conclusion

 This lab demonstrates a complete firewall penetration testing and hardening lifecycle.
-Through structured reconnaissance, vulnerability assessment, configuration review, rule modification, and validation scanning, the firewall’s attack surface was successfully reduced.
+Through reconnaissance, vulnerability identification, firewall rule modification, and validation scanning, the overall attack surface was successfully reduced.

-The exercise highlights the importance of reviewing firewall exposure, applying least-privilege configurations, and validating remediation through multiple scanning tools to ensure measurable security improvement.
+The exercise reinforces the importance of reviewing firewall exposure, enforcing least-privilege configurations, and validating remediation using multiple assessment tools to ensure measurable security improvement.